 Q: How many batches do I need for “X” sized pan?

 A: I don’t know 🙂 You need to know the diameter of you pan, how high the sides are, how high you need it to bake and thus how full you need to make it, and how many cups of batter those things require.
+This recipe makes approximately 9 cups of batter, soooo….
 Find a good cake calculator (like the one on AvalonCakesSchool.com‘s website).

 Q: How long do I bake X sized pan for?